 Anticholinergic Drugs to Avoid in the Elderly

+Drugs with anticholinergic properties can be problematic, especially for the elderly.
 Anticholinergic drugs block (antagonize) the action of the neurotransmitter acetylcholine.
 A neurotransmitter is a chemical released by nerve cells to send signals to other cells.
 Acetylcholine is involved in transmitting messages that affect muscle contractions in the body and learning and memory in the brain.

-- Overactive bladder and urinary incontinence
+- overactive bladder (OAB) and urinary incontinence

-- Chronic obstructive pulmonary disease (COPD)
+- chronic obstructive pulmonary disease (COPD)

-- Surgery and anesthesia for muscle relaxation
+- surgery and anesthesia for muscle relaxation

-- Motion sickness
+- motion sickness

-- Toxicity of certain poisonings
+- toxicity of certain poisonings

 - Parkinson’s disease symptoms

 - psychiatric disorders

 Why should many anticholinergic drugs be avoided in the elderly?
 Chemical properties of these drugs can cause a wide array of side effects, some of which can be serious.

 The central nervous system and the brain are very sensitive to anticholinergic side effects due to fewer cholinergic neurons or receptors in the brain of older individuals.
 In addition, the liver and kidney have less ability to break down and excrete medications.
 Also, drugs can cross more easily into the brain.
 All of these factors contribute to greater anticholinergic side effects in older adults.